-In this two-part SUSS Podcast Special Episode, Professor Cheong Hee Kiat (President, SUSS) sits down with Dr Jimmy Wong (Senior Lecturer in Marketing Degree Programme, SUSS School of Business) to discuss the future of interdisciplinary learning and how it impacts educators and students.
+In this two-part SUSS Podcast Special Episode, Professor Cheong Hee Kiat (President Emeritus) sits down with Dr Jimmy Wong (Senior Lecturer in Marketing Degree Programme, SUSS School of Business) to discuss the future of interdisciplinary learning and how it impacts educators and students.

 “Today’s problems are very complex and are needing of a few professional verticals.
 The kind of training we want to give our students is to understand that you are not able to solve the problem on your own,” Prof Cheong explains.
 This is where an interdisciplinary learning mindset advocates the gathering of different professional viewpoints to develop a holistic solution, like a body requiring the interdisciplinary application of medical practice.